jlangch/venice/doc/readme/functions.md

 Taking an initial value as its first argument, `->>` threads it through one or more expressions.
-Starting with the second form, the macro inserts the first value as its last argument and repeats insert the result of the form to the last argument of the next form.
+Starting with the second form, the macro inserts the first value as its last argument and repeats inserting the result of the form to the last argument of the next form.

 ```clojure